oniltos/lab-advance-querying-mongo-restaurants/README.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# MongoDB | Compass CRUD
+# MongoDB | Compass CRUD Restaurants

 ## Introduction

 We are back with our queries! :wink:

 We have learned some super useful query operators that will helps us to make much better queries to retrieve the data we need.
-For this lab, we will be using the **Crunchbase** database.
+For this lab, we will be using the **MongoDB Restaurants Sample** database.
 Please keep reading and work on the following iterations.

 ## Requirements